s3cur3/ci-maf/docs/theme-documentation.md

 3. Select the Blog template.
 4. Type any text you want to appear above the blog posts listings in the normal WordPress editor.
 Your most recent blog posts will appear beneath that.
 5. By default, 10 blog posts will be displayed per page.
 (Users can click the "Previous posts" link near the bottom of the page to see more.)
 To change the number of posts per page:
-    1. Visit the Settings > Reading page in the WordPress administration back-end.
+    1. Visit the Settings &gt; Reading page in the WordPress administration back-end.
     2. Change the "Blog pages show at most" field.
     3. Click **Save Changes*** in the lower left.